gmgarin/Credit_Risk_Analysis/README.md

 ![This is an image](https://github.com/gmgarin/Credit_Risk_Analysis/blob/0d733f3c6ed44b050fb59369c6da65fc86635f00/images/image6.png)
 - The accuracy rate is at 79.9% while precision rate and recall rate are 3.0% and 70.0% respectively for "high risk" and 100.0% and 87.0% respectively for "low risk"

+## Summary

+### To summarize, in credit risk analysis, there are many variables involved in determing if a loan application is "high" or "low" risk.
+There are various types of machine learning models to use.
+Based on the analysis of the dataset from LendingClub, the *Easy Ensemble Classifier* and *Balance Random Forest Classifier* have higher *accuracy score* (both 79.9%) for "low risk" applications than other machine learning models.
+Both of these models also have the highest *recall rate* compared to other models.
+On the other hand, *combination oversampling* and *random over sampler* have the highest rating (73.0%) for "high risk" *recall rate*.
+I would choose between *Easy Ensemble Classifier* and *Balance Random Forest Classifier* models to use in machine learning for credit risk analysis.
+Both has highest score on *accuracy* and *recall rate*.